imi-bigpicture/bigpicture-metaflex/README.md

 Implements the ImageType that captures image objects.
 The ImageType extends the `BPObjectType` and has the following elements:

 - `STUDY_REF`: Identifies the parent study.
-- `IMAGE_OF`: One of more samples imaged by the image.
+- `IMAGE_OF`: Identifies the slide the image was imaged from.
 - `FILES`: Data files associated with the image.

 ### BP.annotation.xsd